bitrix24/b24restdocs/api-reference/catalog/documentcontractor/catalog-documentcontractor-list.md

-# Get a list of CRM entity (Contact/Company) bindings to documents catalog.documentcontractor.list
+# Get a list of CRM entity bindings (Contact/Company) to documents catalog.documentcontractor.list

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly
+Some data may be missing — we will fill it in shortly.

 {% endnote %}